 Publish date: March 2, 2021

 Overview: It can be easy to get entrapped by never-ending loops of negative thoughts when things aren’t going as planned.
-Yet, despite being one of the biggest causes of unhappiness, overthinking is something we all do.
+Yet, despite being one of the biggest causes of unhappiness and depression, overthinking is something we all do.
 This causes many to be consumed by needless worry, stress, and anxiety.

 In Stop Overthinking, author Nick Trenton uses proven behavioral psychology techniques to help readers break this thought pattern.
 Trenton believes that by learning triggers, recognizing inner anxieties, and decluttering the mind, one can reduce stress and learn to live worry-free.